Katarina-Slotova/Camagru-hive/README.md

 XSS and SQL injction attacks are rather difficult to achieve, since I prevent all kinds of shenanigans 😁

-For more information about the project, check out the [subject].
+For more information about the project, check out the [subject](https://github.com/Katarina-Slotova/Camagru-hive/blob/main/subject.pdf).

 # Technologies used in the project
 </hr>